uktrade/export-opportunities/README.md

 *NOTE* The name of the organisation has changed from UKTI to DIT.
-In all user-facing pages this change has been made, but some existing entities like databases will continue to be called ukti.
+In all user-facing pages this change has been made, but some existing entities like databases may continue to be called ukti.

 ## Installation